 Spain’s best UNESCO sites are much more than just the Alhambra and the works of Antoni Gaudí: see if you’ve crossed off these UNESCO World Heritage Sites in Spain.

-Discover 10 other lesser-known world-class places to visit in Spain after you’re done with the top Spanish sites.
+Discover 10 world-class places to visit in Spain after the top Spanish sites.
 With 44 properties on the World Heritage List, Spain has the third-highest number of Unesco sites in the world.
 Wherever you decide to live in the country you will always have a historic site nearby.
-If you have already seen the classics in Granada, Barcelona, and Seville, now it’s time to explore other and less visited, but equally beautiful, places.
-From an iron bridge in the Basque Country to a royal monastery in rural Extremadura, here’s a selection of the top 10 World Heritage sites in Spain.
+If you’ve already seen the classics in Granada, Barcelona, and Seville, now it’s time to explore the less-visited places.
+From an iron bridge to a royal monastery, here’s a selection of the best UNESCO World Heritage Sites in Spain.

 - Palmeral of Elche

 - Royal monastery of Santa María de Guadalupe

 - Las Médulas

 - Renaissance monumental ensembles of Úbeda and Baeza

 - Vizcaya Bridge